DamikaAlwis-Gif/Employee-system-frontend/README.md

-This is the front end of the user management system.
+This is the frontend of the user management system.
-Validation of the forms are done using yup library.
+Validation of the forms is done using yup library.